 Our objectives are to answer the following questions:

 Comparison of sequencing data with theoretical sequence distributions suggests that there is a selection against G-quadruplex prone sequences in the genome, probably as they pose real problems during replication or transcription and generate genomic instability (see below).
 Nevertheless, â€śG4-hot spotsâ€ť have been found in certain regions of the genome: in telomeres, in repetitive sequences such as mini and microsatellite DNAs, in promoter regions, and in first exons of mRNAs.
 There might be a specific positive role for these sequences that compensates for the general selection against G4 forming sequences.
 Our goals are to understand the factors that modulate these effects.
 A number of proteins that interact with these unusual structures have been identified, including DNA binding proteins, helicases, and nucleases.
 We are currently developing a fluorescent-based assay to follow the activity of helicases in real time (Mendoza, Nucleic Acids Res.
 2015).

 Quadruplexes may well be biologically relevant, but they could also be used for various applications that are disconnected from cells.
 DNA is an attractive material for nanotechnologies because of its self-assembly properties.
 The ability of nucleic acids to self-assemble into a variety of nanostructures and nanomachines is being exploited by a growing number of researchers.
 Extremely sophisticated structures and nanodevices may be constructed with DNA.
 We believe that quadruplex structures offer interesting new possibilities and we have demonstrated that quadruplexes can be incorporated into nanodevices.
-An independent topic relates to the use of quadruplex DNAs as molecular beacons (MB).
-We previously demonstrated that a G4-based MB outperforms a regular MB thanks to its differential ionic sensitivity.